maxmurdoch/flock/src/pages/index.md

     quote.
   title: Is pay-as-you-fly for you?
 secondTestimonial:
-  - author: 'Keith, land surveyor.'
+  - author: 'Keith, Land surveyor'
     image: /images/uploads/testimonial/3.jpg
     quote: >-
       Fantastic app, speedy human response to any question, very cheap insurance that’s easy to access, what more could you want?
-  - author: 'David, aerial photographer.'
+  - author: 'David, Aerial photographer'
     image: /images/uploads/testimonial/4.jpg
     quote: >-
       Ease of use is a key factor, and Flock represents a good way for new UAV